 Many recent initiatives on UBI in different parts of the world have been motivated by the ongoing erosion of industrial-era employment patterns: People seem to be faced with increasingly diverse combinations of income sources.
 They are also changing their jobs or their entire professions more often than in the past.
 Society is increasingly concerned about unemployment caused by technological advances.
 Various recent studies have speculated on how many jobs and occupations (for instance in transport and logistics, or in sales, commerce and different forms of customer services) could be replaced by the next wave of automatization and AI in coming decades.
-Hence the call for a robust, covering and simple model for welfare.
+Hence the call for a robust, comprehensive and simple model for welfare.

-However, in political debates UBI is much more than just one of the many technical alternatives for organizing social security system, or one component of it.
+However, in political debates UBI is much more than just one of the many technical alternatives for organizing social security systems, or one component of it.
 It sets a new, alternative framing to the idea of the industrial-era welfare state; we could even say that it heralds a completely new social system (depending on the country and the tradition of the welfare state in question).
 Therefore UBI is almost an iconoclastic idea that breaks symbolic taboos such as giving free money to people or allowing people not to accept jobs they are offered.
+It represents an alternative Recent initiatives on UBI in different parts of the world have been motivated by the ongoing erosion of industrial-era employment patterns.

-It represents an alternative that has never been realised and which therefore poses significant uncertainties.
+that has never been realised and which therefore poses significant uncertainties.
 The most debated concern is that an unrestricted payment would discourage many from seeking work and eventually the already expensive benefit system would undermine its tax-based funding.
-This ignorance of the true effects of universal basic income has created a need for policy experiments.
+This ignorance of the true effects of Universal Basic Income has created a need for policy experiments.
 Several have already taken place in a number of countries, financed by both states and philanthropic organizations.16